mehrdad-kj/Crypto-Project/README.md

 React Router Dom v6,
 React Icons,
-I've used Firebase for handling SignIn and SignUp auths, Also I've used git for deploying my project online.
+I've used Firebase for handling SignIn and SignUp auths, Also I've used github pages for deploying my project online.
 Any recommendation or bug report is warmly welcome.